 Enhancing Montcalm County's natural resources through conservation education, outreach and partnerships.

-The Montcalm Conservation District office staff continues to work remotely in accordance with the Shelter in Place public health mandates.
+The Montcalm Conservation District office staff continues to work remotely in accordance with the State public health mandates.
 Your understanding and continued support is sincerely appreciated!
 We look forward to continuing our work to support and enhance the natural resources of Montcalm County.
 Please watch our Facebook page and website for updates.
 If you need to get in touch with our staff, you can leave a message at (989) 831-4212, contact us by email or message us on Facebook.

 The Montcalm Conservation District was organized in 1948 as a local unit of government to help solve soil and water problems.
 Technical assistance is provided by the Natural Resources Conservation Service (NRCS).
 The district’s programs are directed toward erosion control, efficient land use, maintaining soil productivity, water management and promoting a stewardship for the land.